marcelmildenberger/dataset-extension-attack/README.md

 * [`docs/experiment_setup.md`](docs/experiment_setup.md) – Instructions for orchestrating large experiment batches.
 * [`docs/analysis.md`](docs/analysis.md) – Guidance for generating the analytical figures.

-For questions or clarifications regarding the implementation, please refer to the code repository or reach out to the thesis author.
+For questions or clarifications regarding the implementation, please refer to the code repository or reach out to the Paper author.